-amount of information which needs to be given and received.
+All newly referred women are invited to attend their first appointment with their partner.
+Their initial appointment is for 1 hour due to the amount of information which needs to be provided and discussed.
 Measures are being taken to make this first intervention more concise; however, it is important that this is not to the detriment of the overall content of the session.

-Specifically, advice and information is given relating to the issues that are felt to be of greatest importance: the risks associated with parental consanguinity, which has been linked to congenital abnormalities (eg Richards, 1967); the need for 5mg folic acid daily; glycaemic control targets (HbA10<6.1%) are discussed as is the increased risk of hypoglycaemia associated with treatment intensification (DCCT Research Group, 1996).
+Specifically, advice and information is given relating to the issues that are felt to be of greatest importance: the risks associated with parental consanguinity, which has been linked to congenital abnormalities (Richards, 1967); the need for 5mg folic acid daily; glycaemic control targets (HbA{1c}<6.1%) are discussed as is the increased risk of hypoglycaemia associated with treatment intensification (DCCT Research Group, 1996).
 Further, it is emphasised that maintaining tight glycaemic control preconception and during pregnancy is very hard work and the woman needs the support and encouragement of her partner and other family members during the pre-conception period and throughout pregnancy.